TheWheelz/alx-system_engineering-devops/0x01-shell_permissions/README.md

 100-changeownerandgroup - Changes the owner and group owner of all the files in the directory with the wild card.
-101-symboliclinkpermissions - changes the ownership of the file with the -h flag to specify the particular file _hello 102-if_only - changes the file of home to betty if only the file is owned by guillaume
+101-symboliclinkpermissions - changes the ownership of the file with the -h flag to specify the particular file _hello 102-if_only - changes the file of home to betty if only the file is owned by guillaume 103-StarWars - This enables you to watch star wars from your terminal